 Also depending on where you live, some community solar structures allow you to sell Renewable Energy Certificates (RECs).
 As this type of renewable energy is projected to increase rapidly over the coming years, so is the number of companies that will begin to offer these projects.
 It is critical to do your homework regarding each option in addition to researching each state’s regulations, unique incentives, and any associated taxes and fees.

-Recent reports project that power generated by U.S. community solar projects will more than double from an estimated 181.1 megawatts in 2015, to a predicted 465 megawatts in 2016.
-Nevertheless, as Erica Etelson notes, this still represents only a small slice of solar installations considering more than 4,000 megawatts of solar panels installed on U.S. rooftops and on large plots of land in 2015.
+Recent reports show that power generated by U.S. community solar projects has more than doubled from 347 MWs at the end of 2016, to 1,523 MWs in 2018.
+Nevertheless, as Erica Etelson notes, this still represents only a small slice of solar installations considering there are more than 70 GWs of solar capacity installed in the U.S. in 2019.

 2 Ownership Model